krishna-thapa/dotfiles/raspberryPi/Setup.md

 - Reboot the ubuntu server
 - Install: `sudo apt install net-tools`
 - Add the wireless network for the pi board: `sudo nano /etc/netplan/50-cloud-init.yaml`
-- **The indentation needs to be correct for the .yaml to work.** There shouldn't be any tabs only spaces.
+- **The indentation needs to be correct for the .yaml to work.
+Convert the 2 space into 4 spaces** There shouldn't be any tabs only spaces.
   ```
   wifis:
     wlan0: